Turn It Out Remixed

 Soulive's Turn It Out Remixed is a remix album of their classic 1999 release, Turn It Out.
 Each tune was reworked, remixed and replayed to create something wholly new, yet wholly Soulive.

 Contributors on the album include DJ Spinna, The Beatnuts, DJ Krush, J-Live, Edreys Wajed aka Billy Drease Williams, Akil & Chali 2na (Jurassic 5), Meshell Ndegeocello, Wordsworth, Ekene, Shuman, Adam Deitch, Mister Rourke, Tycoon, Dub Fader & more.
+It was rated 2.5 stars by AllMusic.